Hongwu Emperor: Central government

 The state administration was reformed based on Confucian principles.
-In February 1371, the Emperor made the decision to hold provincial and county examinations every three years, with the provincial examinations already taking place in March, but in 1377, he had already cancelled the civil service examinations due to their lack of connection to the quality of the graduates.
+In February 1371, the Emperor made the decision to hold provincial and county examinations every three years, augmenting the provincial examinations already taking place in March.
+In 1377, he cancelled the civil service examinations due to their lack of connection to the quality of the graduates.
 Despite his support for Confucianism, the Emperor had a deep distrust for the official class and did not hesitate to severely punish them for any wrongdoing.
-After the resumption of examinations in 1384, he even went as far as executing the chief examiner when it was revealed that he had only awarded the jinshi degree to applicants from the south.
+Following the restoration of the examinations in 1384, he ordered the execution of the chief examiner when it was discovered that only southern candidates had been awarded the jinshi, the highest degree in the examination system.